zhoushineyoung/GA-Android-SDK/README.md

     GameAnalytics.setNetworkPollInterval(int millis);

-After an activity calls stopSession() during its oonPause() method, a session time out is started.
+After an activity calls stopSession() during its onPause() method, a session time out is started.
 If another activity calls onResume() and therefore startSession() within this time out interval then the same gaming session is continued instead of starting a new one.
 By default this time out interval is 10 seconds.
 You can change this interval using:

     GameAnalytics.setSessionTimeOut(int millis);

-*Custom log level* - By default the Game Analytics wrapper will only to the Android operating system log upon a warning or error.
+**Custom log level** - By default the Game Analytics wrapper will only post to the Android operating system log upon a warning or error.
 However to help during development it is recommended that you set the log level to VERBOSE with the following line of code:

     GameAnalytics.setDebugLogLevel(GameAnalytics.VERBOSE);